-e.g. resilience, concepts related to sexuality and gender, ethics and ethical dilemmas, sustainability, social determinants of health, poverty, imbalances of power, (in)equity or framework, the second is the Current programme of action

-(in)equality - the implications of these for social justice, fairness, inclusiveness, different cultural perspectives on health and wellbeing ... etc. Add notes where you see that some of these ideas might apply.
+e.g. resilience, concepts related to sexuality and gender, ethics and ethical dilemmas, sustainability, social determinants of health, poverty, imbalances of power, (in)equity or (in)equality - the implications of these for social justice, fairness, inclusiveness, different cultural perspectives on health and wellbeing ... etc. Add notes where you see that some of these ideas might apply.